Serving Chicagoland and Northwest Indiana

 Need a Fire Sprinkler Inspection?
 Call Allegiant Fire Protection Today.

-Regular maintenance costs an average of $1,000-$5,000 per year depending on the size of a building, but paying those costs upfront are worth it in light of the $20,000 plus dollars you’ll spend on average playing catch up if you neglect to inspect your system adequately as recommended by national guidelines.
+Regular maintenance costs an average of $1,000-$5,000 per year, depending on the size of a building, but paying those costs upfront is worth it in light of the $20,000 plus dollars you’ll spend on average playing catch-up if you neglect to inspect your system adequately as recommended by national guidelines.

 Reach out to the pros at Allegiant Fire Protection to schedule your quarterly and annual inspections.